pluteski/speech-to-text/blog/content/coopspecies_summary_0.md

 5. the relation to computer science and algorithms, and what this bodes for the future of artificial intelligence and machine learning.
 6. the difference between groups comprised of humans and groups comprised of nonhumans, such as corporations, governments, and algorithmic autonomous agents.
 7. the dramatic difference in behavior of human groups when they are forced to cooperate under the constraints of anonymity, time constraints, and poor communication.

+### Politics
+Both authors have done work that they themselves would describe as marxist.

+I for one am not marxist.
+Nor have I ever found any part of its message compelling.
+I would consider marxism to be more of a political idealogy than a social science.
+However, marxism is a charged label, so it makes sense to be clear about my motives.

+Just because this book is written by someone who is an avowed marxist and has given that idealogy serious consideration elsewhere in their professional life does not dissade me from being open to learning lessons from this book.
+That said, it would be naive to think that just because I claim to be a free-thinking open-minded individualist, that others might not label me as a marxist just for giving this much consideration to the words of avowed marxists.

+This book seems to avoid overt political messaging and claims to base its claims on scientific evidence -- and to my mind seems to succeed in that regard.
+I definitely noticed a socialist leaning in several parts of the book.
+However, on my numerous readings I cannot remember encountering any paragraph was overtly political much less marxist.
+Having a socialist bent makes sense, being that the book is about cooperation as an alternative to classical economics.
+However, when people think "anti-capitalist", they often think "marxist".

+Remember though that this book is arguing the case for an alternative way to **decentralize consensus**.
+I did not interpret any part of the book as recommending a top-down command economy

+The conclusions are about decentralizing decision-making, not concentrating it.

+If it had not been for the huge amount of reading that I had done on behavioral economics and algorithmic game theory, I would not have considered reading this book.
+However, the conclusions of behavioral economics and algorithmic game theory **demanded** that I do so.

+I came to this book because algorithm theory pointed me in this direction.
+The evidence I've gleaned from theoretical computer science and algorithmic game theory indicates (to me and increasingly many others) that non-cooperative game theory is fundamentally limited.
+It has proven enormously successful in certain settings.
+However many of those settings require computational horsepower that is not only unavailable to most human beings in natural settings, but also beyond the capability of their computers.

+>> “If your laptop can’t find it then neither can the market“ -- [Kamal Jain](https://agtb.wordpress.com/2009/11/27/economists-and-complexity/)

+Recently, algorithmic game theorists and theoretical computer scientists have been surfacing algorithms that are more practical than the ones traditionally utilized by non-cooperative game theory and classical economics.
+This has important ramifications for both human actors as well as autonomous algorithmic agents.
+The "social norms" described in this book are potentially useful for people who want to better understand group behavior; however, in addition to that they are potentially algorithm designers who can borrow techniques that people have found to be useful.

 ---